activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 ### Can I replace you pop-up form with my own?

 Yes.
-But also you must take care of required parameters passed to server.
+But also you must take care of mandatory parameters passed to server.

 ```ruby